Patrik Gunnarsson: Viking FK

 On 30 August 2021, Patrik joined Norwegian Eliteserien club Viking on loan until the end of the 2021 season.
 He made eight appearances during his spell and helped the team to a third-place finish, which secured a Europa Conference League berth.
 On 17 January 2022, Patrik signed a four-year contract with the club for an undisclosed fee and he made 37 appearances during a mid-table 2022 season.
 He made 32 appearances during a 2023 season in which the club narrowly missed European qualification.
 Following 14 appearances during the first half of the 2024 season, Patrik transferred out of the club in July 2024.
 He made 91 appearances during just shy of four years at the Viking Stadion.

 Kortrijk

 On 16 July 2024, Patrik transferred to Belgian Pro League club Kortrijk and signed a four-year contract for an undisclosed fee.
 He made 11 appearances before his 2024–25 season was ended prematurely by injury in late December 2024.
+During rehab from the injury, Guillain–Barré syndrome was diagnosed.
 In Patrik's absence, Kortrijk were relegated to the Challenger Pro League.
+He missed the entire 2025–26 season, in which the club was promoted back to the Pro League.
+Patrik returned to match play during the 2026–27 pre-season period and made his first competituve appearance for 693 days with a start in a 3–0 defeat to RAAL La Louvière on 13 September 2026.